MicrosoftDocs/fabric-docs/docs/data-factory/parameters.md

 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.
 Refer to [Azure Data Factory documentation](/azure/data-factory/) for the service in Azure.

-This document describes how to use parameters in your pipelines and dataflows for Data Factory in Fabric.
+This document describes how to use parameters in your pipelines for Data Factory in Fabric.

-## How to use parameters, expressions and functions in pipelines and dataflows for Data Factory in Fabric
+## How to use parameters, expressions and functions in pipelines for Data Factory in Fabric

 In this document, we focus on learning fundamental concepts with various examples to explore the ability to create parameterized data pipelines within Data Factory in Fabric.
 Parameterization and dynamic expressions can save a tremendous amount of time and allow for a much more flexible Extract, Transform, Load (ETL) or Extract, Load, Transform (ELT) solution, which will dramatically reduce the cost of solution maintenance and speed up the implementation of new features into existing pipelines.
 These gains are because parameterization minimizes the amount of hard coding and increases the number of reusable objects and processes in a solution.

 ## Parameter and expression concepts

-You can use parameters to pass external values into pipelines and dataflows.
+You can use parameters to pass external values into pipelines.
 Once the parameter has been passed into the resource, it cannot be changed.
 By parameterizing resources, you can reuse them with different values each time.
 Parameters can be used individually or as a part of expressions.
 Parameter values in the definition can be literal or expressions that are evaluated at runtime.

 Expressions can appear anywhere in a string value and always generate another string value.
 Here, password is a pipeline parameter in the expression.
 If a parameter value is an expression, the body of the expression is extracted by removing the at-sign (@).
 If a literal string is needed that starts with @, it must be escaped by using @@.
 The following examples show how expressions are evaluated.